 The exhibition pairs vintage 35mm slides from Jorian Charlton's family archive from the 1970s and 80s in Jamaica, Toronto, and New York with her own photographic practice that explores new visual references around Black aesthetics and Jamaican-Canadian identity.
 February 6 - April 17, 2021

 An online collection of photography, poetry, and music created by Black youth as part of the iAM program.

 Larnell Lewis Live

 DC Jazz Festival is proud to present a live performance from world-renowned drummer Larnell Lewis, co-presented by the Embassy of Canada and the TD Toronto Jazz Festival.
-The performance will occur on Thursday, February 25th at 5 PM ET and will be available to watch on Facebook Live on the DCJF page.
+The performance is available to watch on Facebook Live on the DCJF page.